laravel/docs/queries.md

 <a name="inner-join-clause"></a>
 #### Inner Join Clause

 The query builder may also be used to add join clauses to your queries.
 To perform a basic "inner join", you may use the `join` method on a query builder instance.
 The first argument passed to the `join` method is the name of the table you need to join to, while the remaining arguments specify the column constraints for the join.
-You may even join to multiple tables in a single query:
+You may even join multiple tables in a single query:

     use Illuminate\Support\Facades\DB;